DOLfYN Module

 Spectral analysis and miscellaneous DOLfYN functions are stored here.
 These functions are used throughout DOLfYN’s core code and may also be helpful to users in general.

-FFT-based Functions:
+FFT-based Functions

 Compute the frequency vector for a given nfft and fs. |